-Guido Molinari is a Managing Partner at Prysm Group with a focus on blockchain governance.
-He has led Prysm Group’s consulting, education and research work with corporates, academic institutions, investment funds, and government entities including Microsoft, IBM, MIT Sloan, UC Berkeley, Polychain Capital, Hashed, DARPA, and the World Economic Forum.
+Guido Molinari is a Managing Partner at Prysm Group, a blockchain economic consulting firm with with a focus on governance.
 He is a former investment banker at Merrill Lynch and has been a visiting lecturer in entrepreneurship at Columbia Business School and the London School of Economics, and an Imperial College Master in Innovation business coach.

 In this interview, we discuss hot topics in governance including Proof-of-Stake vs. Proof-of-Work, evaluating the effectiveness of different governance models and “the Governance Wheel”.